About the BIT

 NQRPs do not have to be risk assessed but should be described briefly in the form of a summary.

-Information about QRPs and NQRPs must be provided to cover a reporting period which, over the current fixed-term parliament, runs from:
+Information about QRPs and NQRPs must be provided to cover a reporting period which, over the last Parliament, would have run from:

 - 8 May 2015 to 26 May 2017, with a publication deadline of 9 June 2017